 - In the first field – Regular expression – enter a regular expression that matches the original object name and which contains at least one subgroup – that is, a subexpression enclosed in parentheses.
 For a good explanation of these groups see the article on regular expressions.

-- In Replacement specify a schema for the desired target host name in which the values that were ‘trapped’ with the subgroups using \1, \2, etc., can be used.
+- In Replacement specify a schema for the desired target host name in which the values that were ‘trapped’ with the subgroups will be replaced by \1, \2, etc.

 4. The technology behind this process